 These practices reflect an extremely strong relationship between communities and their natural environment, both contributing to nutritional security and biodiversity conservation.

-Discussion

-The present study on diversity of leafy vegetables in central Chhattisgarh underlines the region's rich botanical heritage, which is of crucial significance for nutritional as well as cultural purposes.
-In total, 86 species of leafy vegetables belonging to 35 families have been documented, emphasizing the importance of these plants in local diets and traditional practices.
-The Fabaceae family represents the most important contributor to diet s at the local level with 13 species, in agreement with previous studies, which also mention legumes and pulses as being key components of the diet in Indian communities (Pandeyetal.,2023).
-The Amaranthaceae family is also very dominant, with 12 species, while this family has been documented as important in similar studies in India, where Amaranthus spp.
-It is widely consumed for its high nutritional value(Chandravanshi et al., 2017).
-Other important families are Cucurbitaceae, Brassicaceae, and Asteraceae that significantly contribute to the diets at the local level.
+This aligns with studies that have earlier emphasized the use of ethnobotanical knowledge in the maintenance of health and nutrition among the communities, (Kala,2009; Shukla, 2021).

 The varied distribution of these families is not only a reflection on the rich ecological adaptability of the region but also a suggestion on their considerable role in local biodiversity conservation.
 Families like Malvaceae, Araceae, and Pteridophytes (e.g., Marsileaceae, Ophioglossaceae) are of special interest because they denote plant types contributing to ecological balance and ecosystem services, supporting the findings of Kala (2009) regarding the role of plant species in maintaining ecological harmony in Chhattisgarh's deciduous forests.
 Habitat categorization finds out that herbaceous leafy vegetables dominated the greater part of the species recorded, which accounts forever 70.93%.
 This is an indication of ease and abundance of herbs in the diets at local level, as herbs often get cultivated and harvested easily.
 This finding is in line with findings from Sahu et al., (2023),which also indicated herbaceous plants as the source of leafy vegetables within other districts of Chhattisgarh.
-Another reason supporting the conclusion of Pandey et al., (2023) and Chauhan et al., (2014) regarding the perennially of some leafy vegetable species in Chhattisgarh's climate is their seasonality.
+Another reason supporting the conclusion of Pandey et al., (2023) and Chauhan et al., (2014) regarding the perenniality of some leafy vegetable species in Chhattisgarh's climate is their seasonality.
 Most of the species are available throughout the year, such as Moringa oleifera, Spinacia oleracea.
-More interestingly, seasonal variation aligns with common harvesting practices reported in the region during monsoon and winter seasons.
 Again, species such as Alternanthera sessilis and Amaranthus viridis, growing during these periods, are of significant importance in local diets, which provide freshly consumed sources of vitamins and minerals.
-This seasonal pattern further strengthens thet argument that local knowledge about the growth cycles of plant species is an important component of sustainable agriculture and food security in Chhattisgarh (Konsam et al., 2016).
+This seasonal pattern further strengthens the argument that local knowledge about the growth cycles of plant species is an important component of sustainable agriculture and food security in Chhattisgarh (Konsam et al., 2016).

 The study also emphasizes the edible parts of plants.
 Leaves are the most consumed edible part, as supported by other studies on diets of Indian tribes, in which leafy vegetables were widely valued for their high content of micronutrients (Diya et al.,2013).
 The intake of tender juvenile leaves and younger shoot stems as in Amorphophallus paeoniifolius, for instance, is most remarkable for their freshness and nutrient content, which agrees well with the observations of Laksmi and Vimla (2000) who asserted that soft textured plant parts play a vital role in the local diet.

-Findings